matthiasportius/Python-Notes/README.md

 # Python-Notes

-This repository is a collection of intermediate Python concepts which I am currently studying.
+This repository is a collection of beginner to intermediate Python concepts which I am currently studying.
 It shall provide a succinct compilation of (in my mind) important concepts and features of the programming language Python.
+The <sup>[py]</sup> after a heading links to example code for this section.

 ## The Zen of Python<sub><sup><sup>[[py]](zen_of_python.py)</sup></sup></sup>